What is an authenticator?

-An Authenticator is a cryptographic entity used to generate a public key credential and registered by a Relaying Party (i.e. an application).
+An Authenticator is a cryptographic entity used to generate a public key credential and registered by a Relying Party (i.e. an application).
 This public key is used to authenticate by potentially verifying a user in the form of an authentication assertion and other data.

 Authenticators may have additional features such as PIN code or biometric sensors (fingerprint, facial recognition…) that offer user verification.